 Leadership Staff Volunteers are similar to what we knew as Directors at Hartman Center, but also are a bit different.
 Leadership Staff are volunteers who have an interest or skill in (or knowledge about) the area of a particular program (arts & crafts, fishing, backpacking, sports, nature, adventure, etc.) and who help the counselors by teaching, guiding, and chaperoning.
 For example, if you were on the Leadership Staff for the week of the kayaking program (“program” = “camp”), you would help instruct the campers on kayaking – things like how to paddle, boat safety, or the proper way to wear a life jacket – and then you would go with the campers and counselors when they would go out on the water.
 Unlike directing a particular camp or program, the Leadership Staff volunteers do not spend every hour of every day with the campers and are not responsible for planning or overseeing the parts of the day beyond their particular area of leadership.

-If you like to work in the garden, you are invited to help out at Wittel Farm throughout the summer.
-You can get your hands in the dirt and/or you can stay clean and help distribute the produce when it is ripe.
+If you like to work in the garden, you are invited to help out at Wittel Farm now!
+You can get your hands in the dirt and/or you can stay clean and help distribute the produce as it becomes ripe.
 These volunteer times are pretty flexible – usually a couple or a few days a week…you can help when you are available!
+You can sign up to help in Tuesdays, Thursdays, or Saturdays here.

 More information about volunteering can be found at https://www.lutherancamping.org/volunteer/